The high-tech modern furniture of British firm OMK was regarded as the epitome of British design during the late 1960s.

-Under the direction of Kinsman, OMK Associates quickly became one of the leading lights of British high end furniture design in the 1960s and the brand has only increased in popularity over time.
+Celebrated British designer Rodney Kinsman studied at the Central School of Art.
+On graduating in 1965, Kinsman launched his own furniture design company to market and sell his work.
+OMK stands for Olejnik, Morrison and Kinsman.
+Under the direction of Kinsman, OMK 1965 (formerly known as OMK Associates) quickly became one of the leading lights of British high end furniture and the brand's legacy has only increased in popularity over time.

 Kinsman's designs were known for their high standards of craftsmanship and were guaranteed to stand the test of time.
 He worked with quality materials such as chrome steel and premium leather, to create fashionable furniture for premium retail stores.
 OMK designed and manufactured much of the furniture sold through Terence Conran’s Habitat stores in the 1960’s and 70’s.